English as a Second Language Writing Grammar Communication Podcasts Audio Stories and More!

 How are you getting there?

-I'm taking the train and my husband is flying.
+I'm taking the train and my husband is flying .
 We're

 meeting

 our friends there.
-Then we're both taking the train
+Then we're both taking

 back together.

-Why is he flying?
+Why is he flying ?

 He's coming from Washington DC and we'll be meeting in